fbpx

 • Hoarseness

-Treatment may be used to relieve pain and discomfort.
+Treatments for mesothelioma may be used to relieve pain and other symptoms.
 For example, doctors may drain pleural fluid to reduce chest pain and make breathing easier.

-What to Expect When You Have Mesothelioma Pleural Effusion
+What to Expect From a Mesothelioma Pleural Effusion

-Most pleural mesothelioma patients experience pleural effusion, the buildup of fluid in the pleural space around the lungs.
-This fluid can cause pain for patients by restricting the lungs from expanding normally.
-Luckily, doctors have several minimally invasive options for removing this fluid to help mesothelioma patients breathe easier.
+Patients with pleural mesothelioma often experience pleural effusion, the buildup of fluid in the pleural space around the lungs.
+This fluid can cause pain from pressure in the thoracic cavity and restrict the lungs from expanding normally.
+Doctors have minimally invasive treatment options to remove this fluid and help mesothelioma patients breathe easier.

 In a recent study, 108 of 126 or 85.7% of patients experienced symptomatic benefit from fluid drainage.